-- 5.2.4.1 The AVPHR will schedule a hearing within 20 working days of confirming the panel and hearing officer, unless the schedules of the parties, panel members, or hearing officer require that the hearing be scheduled on a later date.
-The AVPHR may recommend a panel chair to the panel, based on prior panel experience and/or prior experience with UVU's policies and processes.
+5.2.4.1 The Vice President of People and Culture will schedule a hearing within 20 working days of confirming the panel and hearing officer, unless the schedules of the parties, panel members, or hearing officer require that the hearing be scheduled on a later date.
+The Vice President of People and Culture may recommend a panel chair to the panel, based on prior panel experience and/or prior experience with UVU's policies and processes, and the panel members elect a chair.
 The selected panel members shall promptly meet or communicate with one another electronically and choose a termination grievance panel chair.
-The name of the selected termination grievance panel chair shall be communicated by the panel members to the AVPHR, the hearing officer, and the parties. - 5.2.4.2 The termination grievance panel shall consult with the hearing officer during the grievance process regarding legal, procedural, policy, and other questions as needed.
-The hearing officer, in consultation with the panel, will review and respond to any pre-hearing questions or objections from the parties related to hearing matters. - 5.2.4.3 The AVPHR will provide to the parties, panel members, and hearing officer (1) the written request for hearing by the grievant, (2) the manager or decision maker(s)' written responses (if any), (3) material documents related to the decision(s) being grieved.
+The name of the selected termination grievance panel chair shall be communicated by the panel members to the Vice President of People and Culture, the hearing officer, and the parties.

+5.2.4.2 The termination grievance panel shall consult with the hearing officer during the grievance process regarding legal, procedural, policy, and other questions as needed.
+The hearing officer, in consultation with the panel, will review and respond to any pre-hearing questions or objections from the parties related to hearing matters.

+5.2.4.3 The Vice President of People and Culture will provide to the parties, panel members, and hearing officer (1) the written request for hearing by the grievant, (2) the manager or decision maker(s)' written responses (if any), and (3) material documents related to the decision(s) being grieved.
 If the materially relevant documents include confidential information, the documents may be provided via a secure cloud-based storage system where documents may be viewed but not printed.
-The AVPHR may ask parties and participants in the grievance process to sign a confidentiality agreement before giving them access to the documents. - 5.2.4.4 The hearing is an opportunity for the parties to address the termination grievance panel in person about the issues being grieved.
-Each party will have the opportunity to be heard and to respond to any questions from the panel as the panel applies sections 4.2.1 and 4.2.2 to the grievance. - 5.2.4.5 At least 7 working days before the hearing date, the grievant and the manager/decision maker shall provide the other party, termination grievance panel chair, and hearing officer the following materials: - 1) A "Statement Document" of no more than 5 pages that addresses the grievant's issues, concerns, and proposed solutions framed in terms of the scope of the grievance in section 4.2.1 and the standard of proof in section 4.2.2.
-The Statement Document(s) shall be provided in electronic format. - 2) A complete list of all proposed witnesses that each party will call to testify (in person or via two-way video communication) at the hearing and a brief description of the testimony and/or information such witnesses may provide.
+The Vice President of People and Culture may ask parties and participants in the grievance process to sign a confidentiality agreement before giving them access to the documents.

+5.2.4.4 The hearing is an opportunity for the parties to address the termination grievance panel in person about the issues being grieved.
+Each party will have the opportunity to be heard and to respond to any questions from the panel as the panel applies sections 4.2.1 and 4.2.2 to the grievance.

+5.2.4.5 At least 7 working days before the hearing date, the grievant and the manager/decision maker shall provide the other party, termination grievance panel chair, and hearing officer the following materials:

+5.2.4.5.1 A Statement Document of no more than five pages that addresses the grievant's issues, concerns, and proposed solutions framed in terms of the scope of the grievance in section 4.2.1 and the standard of proof in section 4.2.2.
+The Statement Document(s) shall be provided in electronic format.

+5.2.4.5.2 A complete list of all proposed witnesses that each party will call to testify (in person or via two-way video communication) at the hearing and a brief description of the testimony and/or information such witnesses may provide.
 The witness list shall be provided in an electronic format.

-UTAH VALLEY UNIVERSITY

-Policies and Procedures